overshiki/SymbolicCircuit.jl/readme.md

 `SymbolicCircuit.jl` provides a symbolic system for representation of Quantum circuit, in which, one can manipulate Quantum circuit using term rewriting & equality saturation techniques.
 Using this package, one can easily define any syntactic rules of Quantum circuit(for example, mutation between two quantum gates), and apply it to term rewriting and equality saturation Modules provided by[ `Metatheory.jl` ](https://github.com/JuliaSymbolics/Metatheory.jl)(Yes, This project is highly dependent on and highly motivated by [`Metatheory.jl`](https://github.com/JuliaSymbolics/Metatheory.jl)).
 Doing so, tasks such as circuit simplification, equivalence detection, code generation become easily achievable.

-### What is the symbolic system of `SymbolicCircuit.jl`
+### What is the symbolic system of `SymbolicCircuit.jl`?
 #### Quantum gates
-In `SymbolicCircuit.jl`, quantum gate are represented by the instance of `Gate` struct, for example, the Pauli X gate on 1st Qubit is defined by
+In `SymbolicCircuit.jl`, quantum gates are represented by the instances of `Gate` struct, for example, the Pauli X gate on 1st Qubit is defined by
 ```julia
 using SymbolicCircuit
 x1 = Gate(gX(), [Loc(1), ])